joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 - **NEW**: Explore feature requires new database table and API endpoints

 **Next Steps:**
-1. **🚀 Phase 18: Enhanced User Experience** - Weather integration, trip templates, photo uploads
+1. **🚀 Phase 22: Enhanced User Experience** - Weather integration, trip templates, photo uploads
-2. Continue with remaining phases (19-23)
+2. Continue with remaining phases (23-27)
 3. Polish and bug fixes
 4. User testing and feedback
 5. Mobile app development
 6. Monetization implementation

 The project is well-structured, documented, and ready for continued development.
-All critical information is documented in the referenced files. **Phase 17 is complete - Day-level Explore integration and trip invitation linking are fully functional.**
+All critical information is documented in the referenced files. **Phases 17-21 are complete - Day-level Explore integration, multi-city trips, trip personalization, enhanced assistant, and Travel Advisor are fully functional.**

 ---